Top 150 Frequently Asked Core Java Interview Question

 Answer: Inheritance means the process in which the one class can extend to another class so that the codes can be reused.
 The existing class is known as the Super class whereas the derived class is known as a sub class.

 Inheritance is applicable for public and protected members only and not for others.
 Private members can’t be inherited.

 95. What are multiple inheritances?
 Is it supported by Java?

 Answer: If a child class inherits the property from multiple classes is known as multiple inheritances.
 Java does not allow extending multiple classes.
-The problem which is associated with the multiple inheritances is that if sometimes the multiple parent classes have the same method name, then it becomes difficult (or it is not able to decide) for the compiler to decide at the runtime which method to execute or to use from the child class.
+The problem which is associated with the multiple inheritances is that if sometimes the multiple parent classes have the same method name then it becomes difficult for the compiler to decide at the runtime which method to execute or to use from the child class.
 Therefore, Java doesn’t support multiple inheritances.
 The problem is generally called as the Diamond Problem.

 96. How many types of inheritance are there in Java?

 Answer: Java supports four types of inheritance which are:

 1. Single Inheritance: In this inheritance, one class inherits the properties of another and there will be only one parent and one child class.

 2. Multilevel Inheritance: In this inheritance, when a class is derived from another class which is also derived from other class and in this a class will have more than one parent class but at different levels.